CanFleet Delivery's Redesign

 Our organization initially operated a local courier service powered by an internal dispatch and delivery tool called CanTech.
 But as the overhead of maintaining both the service and software grew, the decision was made to phase out the initiative.

-Despite this, many clients still needed a reliable delivery solution.
-This presented an opportunity to reimagine CanTech as a self-serve product that retailers could operate on their own.
+Despite this shift, many clients still needed a reliable delivery solution.
+This presented an opportunity to reimagine CanTech, not as an internal tool, but as a self-serve platform that retailers could manage on their own.

-To capitalize on this, it was critical to move quickly and deliver a new client-facing solution before fully retiring the original service.
+To capitalize on this, it was critical to move quickly and deliver a new client-facing solution before the original courier service was fully retired.

 As our focus shifted, we began by revisiting the problem space.
-To gain quick insights, we partnered with our Sales and Marketing team to review client data and track emerging trends in local delivery.
+To gather quick insights, we partnered with our Sales and Marketing team to review client data and analyze trends related to local delivery.

-We found that while retailers were eager to offer fast, local delivery to stay competitive, they struggled with persistent challenges when working with third-party courier services:
+We found that while retailers were eager to offer fast, local delivery to stay competitive, many struggled with persistent challenges when working with third-party courier services:

 Service Reliability: Inconsistent performance and limited ability to vet drivers often led to reliance on intermediaries to resolve issues